graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-09/papers/2025-09-29-soft-tokens-hard-truths.md

 ### The key idea

-Over the course of the last year, a number of works have investigated ``latent reasoning'', in which reasoning tokens are represented in some continuous latent space, rather than a specific token in the language vocabulary.
+Over the course of the last year, a number of works have investigated "latent reasoning", in which reasoning tokens are represented in some continuous latent space, rather than a specific token in the language vocabulary.
 Many of these works require implementation schemes that are difficult to scale (such as [Coconut](https://arxiv.org/abs/2412.06769))